Interim Guidance on Data Uses and Risks of Generative AI

 Users who choose to use any generative AI tools should understand the potential risks and limitations associated with them.
 This interim guidance outlines recommendations regarding the types of data that may and may not be entered into consumer or commercial generative AI products, with specific considerations for higher education, MSU policies, and institutional needs.
 It also offers an overview of limitations to be aware of when using generative AI and offers some current best practices for working with these tools.

-Further guidance regarding more specific needs like handling generative AI in teaching, learning, and research activities, selecting and adopting AI tools, creating sample syllabus language, and more will follow in the coming months as MSU continues to explore how most effectively to leverage these new tools in a way that meets the university’s needs while keeping our data and users safe.
+Further guidance regarding more specific needs like handling generative AI in teaching, learning, and research activities, selecting and adopting AI tools, creating sample syllabus language, and more are available below and will be updated as MSU continues to explore how most effectively to leverage these new tools in a way that meets the university’s needs while keeping our data and users safe.

 Expectations regarding data stewardship

-All data use must comply with all state and federal laws and institutional regulations and requirements, including MSU’s acceptable use and institutional data policies.
+All data use must comply with State and Federal laws and institutional regulations and requirements, including MSU’s acceptable use and institutional data policies.
 Ethical considerations in alignment with the university’s mission, vision, and values must also be considered.
 Although generative AI products may claim to have some privacy safeguards in place, users should assume that all consumer generative AI products make data publicly available unless otherwise indicated per explicit official agreement with Michigan State University.

-In addition to the expectations above, specific types of data should be handled in different ways when using a generative AI product:
+In addition to the expectations above, specific types of data should be handled in different ways when using a generative AI product or tool:

 - Public data: Generative AI can safely process publicly available information, general academic concepts, and non-sensitive data.
 Use of public data must still comply with MSU’s policies and be considered relative to its ethical and reputational implications.

-- Confidential or private data: Do not enter confidential data, including, but not limited to, social security numbers, contact details, name/image/likeness, and any information covered by FERPA, HIPAA, or other regulations into any generative AI product without documented approval from MSU IT Governance, Risk, and Compliance (GRC), as well as express written consent from any other necessary parties.
+- Confidential or private data: Do not enter confidential data, including, but not limited to, social security numbers, contact details, name/image/likeness, payment card data, and any information covered by the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), or other regulations into any generative AI product without documented approval from MSU IT Governance, Risk, and Compliance (GRC), as well as express written consent from any other necessary parties.

 - Intellectual property: As questions around intellectual property and the use of generative AI are unresolved, the MSU community must avoid inputting proprietary or confidential information into generative AI, including unpublished research findings, internal university data or documents, or any information protected by intellectual property rights without express written consent from all stakeholders.